Oki, Dādánast’áda, Âba Wathtec, Tânisi, Taanishi, Bonjour, Hello

 Acknowledgement of the Land

-The CBE Board of Trustees starts every public Board meeting with a verbal acknowledgement of the land and its First People.
-CBE schools and service units acknowledge the land where we gather throughout the school year, including at the beginning and end of each school year, during significant celebrations, such as a graduation, and to open system, area and school meetings.
-Through intentional work around learning why we acknowledge the land, staff and students have been engaging in critical reflection to move beyond reading the CBE Land Acknowledgement as a script to identifying personal and professional connections, and then sharing commitments to engaging in active work to advance the process of Canadian reconciliation.
+The Board of Trustees starts every public Board meeting with a verbal acknowledgement of the land and its first people.
+CBE schools and service units are acknowledging the land where we gather at minimum at the beginning and end of each school year and during significant celebrations, such as graduations and assemblies.
+Through intentional work around learning why we acknowledge the land, staff and students have been engaging in critical reflection to move beyond reading the CBE Land Acknowledgement as a script to identifying personal and professional connections, and then sharing commitments to engaging in active work to advance the Truth and Reconciliation Calls to Action focused on Education for ReconciliACTION.

 Indigenous Education Focus School Communities